-The Economic Operator shall have all necessary infrastructure (e.g. software or other tools) and operating procedures in place to effectively operate the Chain of Custody system and ensure that certified products can be traced continuously without interruption through all processing and trading steps taking place within the scope of certification between the acquisition of the products and forwarding to clients.
+The Economic Operator shall have all necessary infrastructure (e.g. software or other tools) and operating procedures in place to effectively operate the chain of custody system and ensure that all certified products can be traced continuously and without interruption through all processing and trading steps taking place within the scope of certification between the acquisition of the products and their forwarding to clients.
+The Economic Operator must also have an auditable system for safekeeping and reviewing all evidence related to the claims they make or rely on (see also the CertifHy EU RFNBO Voluntary Scheme document "Logos, Labels & Claims" document).